Omega2-web/javascript-style-guide/Readme.md

 It is inspired by what is popular within the community, and flavored with some personal opinions.

-There is a .jshintrc which enforces these rules as closely as possible.
+There is a .jshintrc and .ESLintrc which enforces these rules as closely as possible.
 You can use that and adjust it.

-This guide was originally created by [Felix Geisendörfer](http://felixge.de/) and is licensed under the [CC BY-SA 3.0](http://creativecommons.org/licenses/by-sa/3.0/) license.
-It has been modified to suit the preferences of the Symphono development team.
+This guide was originally created by [Felix Geisendörfer](http://felixge.de/) and contributed to by the Symphono team, and is licensed under the [CC BY-SA 3.0](http://creativecommons.org/licenses/by-sa/3.0/) license.
+It has been modified to suit the preferences of the CRUX Informatics development team.

 ## Table of contents